delabassee/java-lab/lab7-record.md

 ## Local Records

 When you are developing applications, think how many times you are creating intermediate values that are a simple group of variables?
 That should be very frequent!
-The Record feature is perfect to cope with such use-case..
+The Record feature is perfect to cope with such use-case.

 Local Record is a feature introduced in the second Record preview in JDK 15.
 Local Records offer a convenient option to declare a record inside a method, close to the code which manipulates the variables.